42BV/rest-convention/04-frequent-scenarios.md

 ## Scenarios

-The scenarios described center around the [HTTP Response Status Codes][http-status-codes].
+The scenarios described in this chapter center around the [HTTP Response Status Codes][http-status-codes].

 We will use the following codes:
 * [200](#200--happy-flow); the expected response, ie the happy flow scenario